aallan/node-owlintuition/README.md

     var OWL = require('owl');
 	monitor.connect();

 you can subscribe to three different events.
-One for an electricity message,
+The first is for an electricity message,

 	monitor.on('electricity', function( event ) {

 	});

-the following object will be passed as an argument to your callback function,
+where you will receive and event an object of the form,

 	{"signal":
 	    {"rssi":"-66",